fginter/roope/README.md

 ## Running

-Open `jfbot` from file/sketchbook.
+Open `roppe` from file/sketchbook.
 Code happily.
 Then file/Upload and test.
 For the upload to succeed, you need to set the board under Tools/Board.
 In our case this is `Nano w/ atmega328`.